 Terracotta cladding is renowned for its design flexibility, distinctive colours, natural textures, durability and sustainability.

 Its use can be traced back over 4000 years when it had extensive use in palaces, temples and statues.
 As a building material, terracotta has been used for thousands of years — and is likely to continue for thousands more.

-Terracotta cladding is gaining a resurgence as architects and designers look at natural, textured and ecofriendly building materials that can add vitality to new building designs.
+Terracotta cladding is gaining a resurgence as natural facade cladding as architects and designers look at natural, textured and ecofriendly building materials that can add vitality to new building designs.

 Refer to our article titled “How to Specify Terracotta” for design inspiration using terracotta as a cladding material.

 Once a decision has been made to include terracotta cladding as your building façade, there are several aspects of design that need consideration, below are the key components.